danyuchn/GMAT-knowledge-hub/special-event/12112024-DS-nonmath/DS-nonmath-transcripts.md

-# GMAX Mindset: Analyzing the New "Data Sufficiency Text Questions" - From Transcript to Article
+# Analyzing the New "Data Sufficiency non-math Questions"

 ## Introduction: The Emergence and Challenges of a New Question Type